Skip to main content

 The data for this indicator has been insufficient

-Share of banks that have a sound transition plan
+Share of banks with a sound transition plan

 Finance